 There is the potential for clarity through the new Criminal Justice (Offences Relating to Information Systems) Bill 2016.
 This new piece of legislation will have the effect of harmonising member states criminal law relating to cybercrime as set out in the Cybercrime Directive 2013/40.
 This new piece of legislation will define offences relating to hacking, malicious software, interfering and/or intercepting data without lawful authority and the use of a code or password for one of the aforementioned offences.

 It appears that under this new legislation ransomware which is a type of malware will be categorised as an offence.
-Until such time as the Cybercrime Directive is transposed the law governing ransomware remains uncertain.
+Until such time as the Cybercrime Directive is transposed the law governing such attacks remains uncertain.
 One can only hope that effective legislation comes into force and in the meantime precautions should be taken to protect computer users from falling victim to ransomware.

 How to help prevent a Ransomware Attack